mihaljevicm/Don-t-Drown/README.md

 											GameOver(2)
 - At last, click build and choose destination for your build
 - In destination folder open .exe file and click Play

+- Controls:
+Arrosw or w,a,s,d for movement forward, backward, left or right.
+Space bar for jumping